 - 4th stage debt collection, aka “late stage collection”, means your account has been placed with an attorney licensed to practice law in your state, or when collections have reached the courts.

 When you commit to negotiating debts for less than the full balance owed, there are often good reasons for settling credit card debt directly with your bank during the first stage of debt collection.
 It does not matter if you are settling your own debt, or if you hire someone to help you.
-I want you to understand why, depending on the banks you are dealing with, it is better for you to settle with your lenders instead of waiting for your accounts to get sent out to a collection agency, or sold off to a debt collector.
+I want you to understand why, depending on the banks you are dealing with, it is better for you to settle credit card debt with your lenders instead of waiting for your accounts to get sent out to a collection agency, or sold off to a debt collector.

 Depending on the banks your credit cards are with, there can be benefits to settling with some as early as possible.
 Some of those benefits can include: